Curricula Overview (MG)

 |MGMT 203||Managerial Finance 2||1|

-Double Majors and Minors in the College of Arts & Sciences
+Double Majors & Minors in the College of Arts & Sciences

 Occasionally, a BSBA candidate will undertake a double major with a field in the College of Arts & Sciences.
-Similarly, students may pursue a departmental or interdepartmental minor to achieve more coherence and focus in choosing electives.
-Double majors and minors are permitted so long as the student meets all obligations of the program selected within the required eight semesters.
+Similarly, students may pursue a departmental or interdepartmental minor if the student meets all obligations of the program selected within the required eight semesters.
 (Declaration of a second major or minor can be completed through the Office of the Registrar; second majors are subject to University academic policy concerning degrees and majors.)

 Bachelor of Management for Engineers